 There is evidence that cod habitat preferences include large-grain sediments like gravel, cobble, and boulders, making sediment type an important environmental covariate to consider when mapping spatial density (Gotceitas and Brown 1993; Gotceitas et al. 1995; Methratta and Link 2006; Lough 2010; Grabowski et al. 2018; Linner and Chen 2022).
 The spatial distribution of sediment types through the VAST model’s spatial domain was modeled by Brad Harris and Felipe Restrepo at Alaska Pacific University (Harris and Restrepo, pers. comm.).
-This model is an expansion on the New England Fishery Management Council Swept Area Seabed Impact (SASI) model, which used sediment observations from many sources to classify bottom habitat by sediment particle size (based on Wentworth 1922) and model spatial distribution of all classes of sediment with an unstructured Voronoi tessellation (Bachman et al. 2011, 2019).
-The sediment classes are based on Wentworth (1922): mud, sand, gravel, cobble, and rock (Table 2).
-The new model uses an ordinary kriging approach to interpolate the likelihood of finding any of the five sediment classes within the cells of a 1 km by 1 km resolution grid with the same spatial extent as the VAST model.
+This model is an expansion of the New England Fishery Management Council Swept Area Seabed Impact (SASI) model, which used sediment observations from many sources to model and classify bottom habitats by sediment particle size (Bachman et al. 2011, 2019).
+The sediment classes are based on Wentworth (1922): mud, sand, gravel, cobble, and rock (Table S1).
+The sediment distribution model uses an ordinary kriging approach to interpolate the probability of finding any of the five sediment classes within the cells of a 1 km by 1 km resolution grid with the same spatial extent as the VAST model.

 There is further evidence that cod prefer habitats with high bathymetric relief, like boulders and steep ledges (Gregory and Anderson 1997; Cote et al. 2004).
 Bathymetric relief was characterized by rugosity, which is a unitless measure of bottom vertical change over horizontal distance.
 Using methods outlined in Friedman et al. (2012), rugosity was calculated from the 15 arc-second rasterized bathymetry data over the VAST model’s spatial domain.
 Rugosity at each survey location was extracted from the resulting rugosity raster.

 The previous density covariates are spatially dynamic but temporally stationary.
 Cod distribution is also known to be temporally dynamic, as cod have seasonal migrations that likely reflect shifting water temperatures (Lough 2010; Zemeckis et al. 2017; Li et al. 2018).
-Sea surface temperatures (SST) could affect spawning and recruitment success, and so were included as potential density covariates (Planque and Frédou 1999; Drinkwater 2005; Fogarty et al. 2008; Pershing et al. 2015; Klein et al. 2017).
+Sea surface temperature (SST) could affect spawning and recruitment success, and so was included as a potential density covariate (Planque and Frédou 1999; Drinkwater 2005; Fogarty et al. 2008; Pershing et al. 2015; Klein et al. 2017).
 Though most surveys measured and reported SST for every observation, the empirical dataset includes many missing SST values.
 VAST cannot tolerate missing values in density covariates, and removing a large chunk of data was undesirable.
 Therefore, NOAA’s 1/4° spatial resolution daily Optimum Interpolation SST (OISST) data product was used to fill gaps.
 OISST daily rasters were pulled from NOAA data sources and SST was extracted at observation locations.
-OISST values were compared to field measurements, when available, and the two were found to be generally similar (Suppl.
-Fig. 2).
+OISST values were compared to field measurements, when available, and the two were found to be generally similar.

 Bottom water temperatures are also expected to shape cod distribution and productivity (Drinkwater 2005; Methratta and Link 2006, 2007; Guan et al. 2017b).
-Bottom temperature data were provided by Du Pontavice et al. (2023).
+Models of bottom water temperatures within the NEUS continental shelf were provided by Du Pontavice et al. (2023).
 The bottom temperature within approximately 5-minute by 5-minute grid cells was calculated at a daily timestep for 1982 to 2020.
 Bottom temperature data were not modeled for 2021, the final year in the VAST model’s temporal domain.
 Bottom temperature data from 2020 were used to fill this gap, as it was assumed that bottom temperature trends would remain similar between sequential years.
-Further, the bottom temperature product did not extend to the inshore strata included in the model.
-To fix this issue, the bottom temperature was interpolated to the inshore strata using an ordinary kriging approach.
+Further, the bottom temperature product did not extend to the inshore areas within the modeled spatial domain.
+To fix this issue, bottom temperature was interpolated to the shoreline using an ordinary kriging approach.

 3.2.6.2 Climate Indices